 It can be tempting to fall into a uniform of sweatpants and pajamas when working from home for an extended time.
-And while there’s something to be said for relaxing your style when you don’t need to adhere to an office dress code, some folks actually prefer to get dressed up to maintain a sense of normalcy.
+And while there’s something to be said for relaxing your style when you don’t need to adhere to an office dress code, some folks actually prefer to get dressed up in their work uniforms to maintain a sense of normalcy.

 As more Americans adjust to working from home while coronavirus spreads across the nation, TODAY Style consulted style experts and psychologists to see how the clothes we wear influence our mood.
 They’re breaking down the pros and cons of each approach and sharing a few tips for working from home to help you navigate.